Mastering TipKit: Basics

 TipView(tip, arrowEdge: .bottom)

-Rules are used to determine the basis for displaying or not displaying tip based on certain states (parameters) or user events, so we first need to define the required parameters and events in the Tip struct.
+Rules are based on certain states (parameters) or user events, so we first need to define the required parameters and events within the Tip type.

 Swift